jpswag/ag-website-vue/README.md

 Follow the [dev stack setup tutorial](https://github.com/eecs-autograder/autograder-full-stack/blob/master/docs/development_setup.md) for the [autograder-full-stack repo](https://github.com/eecs-autograder/autograder-full-stack).

 ## Dev commands
+Our CI is currently configured to use NodeJS 16.
-The unit tests currently support Node.js version 16 (newer versions may work too).
+The component tests (which now use vitest as their runner) should work with Node 20, but `npm run build` (which still uses vue-cli-services) will ONLY work with Node 16 The component tests currently use Node.js version 20 (newer versions may work too).
-You can install this version with [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) by running:
+You can install specific node versions with [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) by running:
 ```
 nvm install 16
 ```

-To run the unit tests (with coverage):
+To run the component tests:
 ```
 npm test
 ```